nyon/959.js/README.md

 * Implements RFC 697 (CWD)
 * CHMOD of files
 * Working directories per user
+* port ranges for passive mode
+* instant configuration reloading. you do not have to restart the ftp server when you change the ftp-config.json

 ## Planned features:

 I plan implementing the following features.
 Pull requests are welcomed.

 * Simple installation: `npm install -g 959.js && 959.js`
-* port ranges for passive mode (currently only leet ports supported)
+* configurable configuration file name
 * Docker image
 * Windows compatibility
 * Anonymous support